Summary: The GSEP Service Unit Treasurer (SUT) manages and maintains all aspects of Service Unit finances.

 I understand my responsibilities are:

-- Maintain service unit bank account and pay service unit bills as needed.
-Report on the status at SU meetings
+- Maintain Service Unit bank account and pay Service Unit bills, as needed.
+Report on the status at Service Unit meetings.

-- Assist troop leaders in openingm transferring, and closing troop bak accounts per Volunteer Essentials
+- Assist Troop Leaders in opening, transferring, and closing troop bank accounts per GSEP Volunteer Essentials.

-- Support troop leaders on troop finance policies and procedures, including policies for spending troop funds instea of reimbursing personal accounts
+- Support Troop Leaders on troop finance policies and procedures, including the proper spending of troop funds versus making personal purchases and reimbursements.

 Qualifications: